You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 5. Mental Stimulation and Enrichment

-If your dog spends long stretches alone, follows the same repetitive routine every day, and gets limited interactive play — boredom is likely contributing to the problem.
+If your dog spends long stretches alone, follows a repetitive daily routine, and gets limited interactive play, boredom is likely contributing to the problem.

 The solution is straightforward: make your dog’s day more interesting.